CoThings-App/ios/CONTRIBUTING.md

 **Pull Requests will be merged only after they are signed with valid GPG signatures from the author.**

 Please add your full name and email into the top of the file you're coding.
-If you don't want to share your private email, you may use GitHub's anonymous email address that has been created for you.
 This is need when release the version without `.git` history.
 Archives don't include  `.git` folder.
 So, your contributions always will be visible and public.

 Example:
 ```